 Finally, I am old.
 After forty-some years of listening to pop music, it gets harder to find something that doesn’t sound derivative.
 Just as one generation heard diluted impressions of Elvis or Chuck Berry or Bo Diddley in everything that followed, I am likely to hear echoes of the Stooges or Nick Drake or the Velvet Underground in much of what has come since.

 But harder doesn’t mean impossible.

-There are fresh recombinations of elements that make for new and exciting music, and unique and original visions, and the inspired refining of existing formulas happening every day.
+There are fresh recombinations of elements that make for new and exciting music, and unique and original visions.
+And the inspired refining of existing formulas is happening every day.
 You’re just not likely to hear them on the radio (which for all intent and purposes is dead as an outlet for rock music).